Samantha Eggar: Theatre and early work

 Eggar began her acting career in several Shakespearean companies, notably playing Titania in a 1962 production of A Midsummer Night's Dream directed by Tony Richardson.
-She also appeared on stage in a production of Douglas Seale's Landscape with Figures, where she was noticed by a talent scout, and from there was cast in the biographical film Dr. Crippen (1962) opposite Donald Pleasence.
+She also appeared on stage in a production of Douglas Seale's Landscape with Figures, where she was noticed by a talent scout.
+From there she was cast in the biographical film Dr. Crippen (1962) opposite Donald Pleasence.
 Her second film role was in 1962 in The Wild and the Willing; in the same year she appeared on stage again as Olivia in a production of Twelfth Night by George Devine.

-In 1965 Eggar appeared in the thriller The Collector, directed by William Wyler, playing a kidnap victim.
+In 1963, Eggar played the lead role of Claire Avery in "Marcia", a second-season episode of The Saint.
+After her appearance in The Saint, Eggar did not make a guest appearance on television for 10 years.
+In 1965, Eggar appeared in the thriller The Collector, directed by William Wyler, playing a kidnap victim.
+Of her time working on the set of the film "Ms. Eggar told The Daily Mirror in 1965 that working on the set ... was 'the hardest three months of my life;" she noted that during the shoot she lost about 14 pounds.
 She received a nomination for the Academy Award for Best Actress and won a Golden Globe award for her performance.
 She was also awarded Best Actress at the Cannes Film Festival in 1966.
-On her role as Miranda in The Collector Eggar has said: "My biggest relationship on set was with William Wyler.
-The tension on set was real.
-And if the tension wasn't there – if I didn't exude precisely what he wanted – well, Willi just poured cold water over me."

 The following year Eggar starred in the comedy Walk, Don't Run (1966) with Cary Grant (his last motion picture) and Jim Hutton, followed by a lead role as Emma Fairfax in Richard Fleischer's musical adaptation of Doctor Dolittle (1967).
+She was linked with roles in Guess Who's Coming to Dinner? and Goodbye Mr Chips but did not appear in either.
+She also appeared in The Walking Stick, a psychological thriller by Eric Till where she costarred with David Hemmings, The Molly Maguires (1970), a social drama directed by Martin Ritt in which she starred with Sean Connery and Richard Harris, and The Light at the Edge of the World (1971), an adventure movie from a novel by Jules Verne in which she shared the screen with Kirk Douglas and Yul Brynner.

-In 1963 she played the lead role of Claire Avery in 'Marcia', a second-season episode of The Saint.
-After her appearance in The Saint Eggar did not appear on television for 10 years, instead focusing exclusively on feature films.
-These included The Molly Maguires (1970), in which she starred with Sean Connery, The Walking Stick, opposite David Hemmings, and The Light at the Edge of the World (1971), in which she starred with Kirk Douglas.
-Although she co-starred with Yul Brynner in the television series Anna and the King (1972) she did not make another television guest appearance until 1973, when she starred in the episode 'The Cardboard House' of the romantic anthology series Love Story.
+Eggar also played the main character in The Lady in the Car with Glasses and a Gun (1970), a thriller based on a book by French novelist Sébastien Japrisot and the last film directed by Anatole Litvak.
+She then went to Italy to shoot The Dead Are Alive (1972), a giallo directed by Armando Crispino.
+Although Eggar co-starred with Yul Brynner in the television series Anna and the King (1972), she did not make another television guest appearance until 1973, when she starred in an episode of the romantic anthology series Love Story.
 That same year she played Phyllis Dietrichson in a TV remake of the 1944 film Double Indemnity.